-East Gate A metal gate located on Placerita Canyon Road amidst dense trees and brush, guarding a dirt road leading down to the east end of Golden Oak Ranch.
+Gate #5 A metal gate located on Placerita Canyon Road amidst dense trees and brush, guarding a dirt road leading down to the east end of Golden Oak Ranch.
 (Available for Filming)

-Main Gate Located one half mile from the Placerita Canyon freeway exit, the Main Gate is a large, brown, metal gate labeled “Golden Oak Ranch”.
+Main Entrance Located one half mile from the Placerita Canyon freeway exit, the Main Gate is a large, brown, metal gate labeled “Golden Oak Ranch”.